Eddie Kantar

 #6 WHAT'S YOUR SAN ANTONIO BID?

 Here are four bidding decisions from a National Championship in San Antonio.
-Let's see how you would have fared.

 Assume you are playing matchpoints.
 You are always South and since you and partner have most of the high card strength, the opponents pass throughout.
 I know that in real life this never happens, but in this quiz it does.

 1. You hold: